Spina02/ArchLinux/docs/content/docs/configs/GRUB.md

 {{% /alert %}}

 #### Customize GRUB - [WIP]

+To customize GRUB we can create a theme from zero or use an existing one

 {{% alert context="success" %}}
 There are many repositories where you can find a lot of themes of all types.
 Here I found a well-structured repo: